UK Council for Psychotherapy

 Counselling in London, Camden, Kings Cross, psychotherapy in NW1, therapy process

 Appreciation, Gratefulness & Gratitude - Our Challenges Our emptiness inside, cynicism and sarcasm, martyrdom, nihilistic beliefs may run counter to appreciating things, showing gratefulness, gratitude.
 Some of us may tend to put our attention on what we don't have.
 Choosing to see the glass half empty or full is up to us, yet affects our optimism, pessimism and future.
 "What is enough?" may be an important question for us, and we may look only outwards for this (see also Unhealthily Looking For Social Approval, To Be Liked, Noticed, For External Validation, Encouragement, Approval, Affirmation, Reassurance, Confirmation, Permission, Recognition, To Be Valued, Appreciation, Praise, Attention, Adoration, Admiration, Adulation, Acceptance, Trust).
-If we feel insufficient for not having or being enough, or feel empty inside, low, struggle to be in our loving adult, then finding gratefulness, gratitude may be hard to come by.
+If we feel insufficient for not having or being enough, or feel empty inside, low, struggle to be in our loving adult, then finding gratefulness, gratitude may be insincere or hard to come by if we are coming from our wounded self, when our heart may be closed.
 With a disingenuous attitude, intention or agenda in mind we may try to find or have gratitude because we "should" - that it's the right thing to do or that we've heard somewhere that expressing gratitude leads to things manifesting (some may believe that by having gratitude - it is a passport to heaven).
 We may find it challenging to let go of resistance and let in appreciation, have heartfelt gratitude for our self, life, appreciate our efforts, achievements, successes - however small (see also Simplicity, simplifying things - valuing the ordinariness, simple, small things, repetitious routines in life), for life itself, others - even for the difficult people in our life, who may show us who we don't want to be.
 It is often these people that help us grow, challenging us to develop communications skills, strengthening our tolerance, patience.
 Being appreciative, grateful for difficult people can help us let go of the negative feelings we have towards them, seeing their humanity and allowing us to focus on what matters.
 We may also want to make room to express our gratitude to other people's positive contributions to life, success.

 Self Appreciation - What May Bring Us To Have Appreciation, Gratefulness, Gratitude Appreciating our self and worth, having gratitude, appreciation for life, what is to be (see also Becoming Our Vision, Visualisation, Envisioning The Reality We Wish To Be True), our body, also enhances our self-worth.
-Despite our shortcomings, flaws and imperfections, cynicism, sarcasm, some of us may struggle with savouring what we have, being appreciative, grateful, honouring what's ordinary in our life - its preciousness, sunlight, fresh air, having gratitude for the good things that happen, even for the simple things we have close to us (being grateful for small mercies) - our senses, the miracle of our body, breathing and sleep, food, shelter, what's right in our life, the connections we make, our strengths, potential, our very existence, our health, home, family, meeting a friend, work, our achievements, gifts, traits, abilities, skills, talents - however small or large, enjoying simple pleasures and what brings us joy, playfulness, carefreeness, laughter, fun and sense of humour (see also Being & Doing - Dilemmas We May Hold).
+Despite our shortcomings, flaws and imperfections, cynicism, sarcasm, some of us may struggle with savouring what we have, being appreciative, grateful, honouring what's ordinary in our life - its preciousness, sunlight, fresh air, having gratitude for the good things that happen, even for the simple things we have close to us (being grateful for small mercies) - our senses, the miracle of our body, breathing, our bed and sleep, the food we eat, shelter, what's right in our life, the connections we make, our strengths, potential, our very existence, our health, home, family, meeting a friend, work, our achievements, gifts, traits, abilities, skills, talents - however small or large, enjoying simple pleasures and what brings us joy, playfulness, carefreeness, laughter, fun and sense of humour (see also Being & Doing - Dilemmas We May Hold).
 We can also choose to appreciate rain, sunshine, nature, beauty around us, material comforts, the miracle of life.
 Being appreciative or thankful for things, our qualities and people, those who have helped us and those we interact with can lighten us and others (see also Appreciation In Our Relationship, Marriage).
 Events and experiences themselves can evoke gratitude.
 Being in the present moment brings us to gratitude and in this presence we create appreciation.
 And proactively cultivating gratitude - choosing to look at situations from the places we can be appreciative about can bring us peace of mind, acceptance and acceptance of what is - our essence.

 Counselling London, psychotherapy London, how to forgive yourself, process of counselling, process of psychotherapy, psychotherapy process, self forgiveness, Counsellor and Psychotherapist in Camden, central London, NW1